How to Install HandBrake on Ubuntu (26.04, 24.04, 22.04)

 100 /var/lib/dpkg/status

-Finally, the output confirms the installed version and shows it originates from Ubuntu’s Universe repository.
-Note that version numbers vary between Ubuntu releases, so do not be surprised if your output differs.
+The output confirms the installed version and shows it originates from Ubuntu’s Universe repository.
+Version numbers vary between Ubuntu releases as shown above.

 Once you have finished installing HandBrake using either the Flatpak or APT method, you can launch the application from the terminal or your desktop environment’s application menu.